ryannix123/nextcloud-ocp/README.md

 Before you begin, ensure you have:
 - Access to an **OpenShift** cluster (`oc` or `kubectl` CLI installed)
 - A **Quay.io** account with a **Nextcloud container image** (`quay.io/<your_quay_user>/nextcloud:latest`) You can use (`quay.io/ryan_nix/nextcloud:latest`) as an example or build your own with the Dockerfile provided in this repo.
-- A PostgreSQL database for Nextcloud
+- You have enough quota within OpenShift to deploy a PostgreSQL database. i.e., `oc describe resourcequotas -n <namespace>`

 ---